How blockchain companies will disrupt the Real Estate industry in 2018

 - by being written to the blockchain.

-But the most remarkable feature of the startup is an ability to resell tokenized security.
+But the most remarkable feature of the startup is the ability to resell tokenized security.
 Such tokenization will allow the company to increase trading.
 The R-Token is based on Ethereum’s ERC20 technical infrastructure, making it theoretically tradable on any crypto exchanges that support such tokens.
 However, the company faces a challenge as no exchanges have legal permissions to trade security tokens.
 Harbor is planning to launch its first securities token with a client this summer.

 Location: New York, USA